Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint3 Creating Kudos Page Requirements.md

 * “Discard” discards the card entirely, then redirects the user to their homepage.
 * “Edit” returns the user to the card-creation page with their previously chosen card options entered into each selection field.
 * The confirmation menu shall provide users with text that clearly explains the function of each of the provided options (“Confirm”, “Discard”, “Edit” ).
+*  _When an Instructor creates a new Kudos and selects “Confirm,” the card will be added to the instructor’s sent list and the recipient’s received list automatically.
+Instructor-created cards do not require approval._

 #### 7. Card Usability Requirements:
 #### The templates shall be offered in a variety of visual styles and colors, and will have a standardized image size and font type.